wsmiles000/GOV1005-Final-Project/README.md

  In order to pull the most up to date tweets, users can run the `Twitter.R` script in their console which will automatically update the tweet data to pull the latest tweets and store them in the `tweet_data` subfolder.

 ## RStudio
-The interface can be run through the RStudio desktop client, but users must first install all relevant packages and libraries (available at the top of the `app.R` file.
+The interface can be run through the RStudio desktop client, but users must first install all relevant packages and libraries (available at the top of the `app.R` file).
 After installing the relevant dependencies, users can run the application locally through the RStudio desktop client.

-### Check out the live applicaiton [here](https://wsmiles000.shinyapps.io/Trump-Tweets-Stock-Pricing/)!
+### Check out the live application [here](https://wsmiles000.shinyapps.io/Trump-Tweets-Stock-Pricing/)!